Friday, November 28, 2025

 In response to these findings, policymakers in regions with high temperatures and labor-intensive industries are considering measures such as improved heat wave warnings and protective policies for pregnant women working in harsh outdoor environments.
 Such initiatives could help mitigate the risks associated with extreme heat exposure during pregnancy.

-AR Managing Editor (2024).
+Editor, A. M. (April 12, 2024).
 Brain Drain in African Genomics and Healthcare Challenges: Strategies for Retention and Solutions for Overcoming Obstacles.
-Retrieved from https://www.africanresearchers.org/brain-drain-in-african-genomics-and-healthcare-challenges-strategies-for-retention-and-solutions-for-overcoming-obstacles/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/brain-drain-in-african-genomics-and-healthcare-challenges-strategies-for-retention-and-solutions-for-overcoming-obstacles/

 Sourcedevex.